 In Exp.
 1., a total of almost three thousand pollen beetles (not determined to species) were captured (Fig. 1).
 The greatest mean catch was recorded in traps baited with the quaternary blend and with the ternary blend from which CINNALD was missing.
 Lower catches were observed with other ternary combinations (although the catch of the blend without ANET was not significantly different from that of the best blends).
 All baited traps caught more than unbaited traps, except for the ternary blend without ANET.

 In Exp.
 2., pollen beetle specimens caught were determined to species (Fig 2).
 B. aeneus catches showed similar distribution patterns between the two test sites (Fig. 2A).
 All treatments containing lures caught significantly more than unbaited traps.
-All lures containing floral compounds caught more than those loaded with PHENETH only.
-Catches with binary, ternary or quaternary lures were uniform, except the quaternary lure at the Túrkeve site, which captured significantly more than all other lures.
+All lures containing floral compounds caught more than those loaded with PHENETH only, except for the ANET + CINNAC binary lure in Exp.
+2A.
+Catches with binary, ternary or quaternary lures were uniform, except the quaternary lure at the Túrkeve site (Fig. 2A, Exp.
+2B), which captured significantly more than all other lures.

 Brassicogethes viridescens F. 1787 was caught in sizeable numbers only at the Túrkeve site (Fig 2B), and its catches showed a similar pattern to that of catches of B. aeneus, all treatments catching more than unbaited traps and all lures containing floral compounds catching more than PHENETH alone.